agilepathway/test-label-checker-consumer/README.md

-# example-label-checker-consumer
+# test-label-checker-consumer
-An example repo which uses the label-checker GitHub Action
+A consumer of the [label-checker](https://github.com/agilepathway/label-checker) GitHub Action, used for integration testing of the label checker.